annargrs/blog/_drafts/2020-07-12-anonymity.markdown

 This is an argument against trying to correct for bias towards big names.
 The main point is that the quality of the work could be expected to genuinely correlate with the status of a research group.
 Say, Stanford remains Stanford because it systematically attracts smarter people who are likely to produce superior output.
 In that case, since peer review is genuinely noisy and difficult, witholding this information from reviewers means witholding a useful signal {% cite Church_2020_Emerging_trends_Reviewing_reviewers_again %}.

-The counter-argument is that the fame of a big lab may have a halo effect on the paper, and is also a function of the resources the lab can spend on promoting their work - which has nothing to do with science.
-It might be possible for an unknown lab manages to produce a paper of comparable quality with a Google paper, but in terms of PR efforts (and skills) it has no chance.
+The counter-argument is that the fame of a big lab may also have a halo effect on a mediocre paper.
+Everything just looks more trustworthy when it comes from e.g. Harvard - especially in comparison to a paper of similar quality, but by unknown authors.
+Furthermore, it's one thing when the fame of a research group rests primarily on its past achievements and reputation, and another when the group itself is new, but gets more favorable treatment simply due to its affiliation and their PR resources.

 Kenneth Church argues that the solution to that is "seniority quotas", where the conference makes a conscious decision to give that much floor to established and up-and-coming labs.
 My concern here is that we also have the cross-cutting biases for trendy topics, [deep-learning-based methodology](https://hackingsemantics.xyz/2020/reviewing-data/), [SOTA results](https://hackingsemantics.xyz/2020/reviewing-models) and many more.
 These probably can't be addressed in any other way than by acceptance quotas, while the author fame bias *could* be handled by proper double-blind review.